chinumca/weatherApp/Readme.md

 Below are features/compatibility

+* output is tested on chrome and working fine.
 * Sparklines contains last 10 updates.
 * Table will get update once data is updated.
 * Recent updated currency pairs will be always at the top of the table.